The Brown Foundation, Inc.

 Dr. Ann Ziker, Executive Director: Oversees the overall management of the foundation and works closely with the Board of Trustees to set the foundation's strategy.
 Previously held senior positions at YES Prep Public Schools and McKinsey & Company.

-The Foundation emphasizes humility as a core organizational value, intentionally refraining from self-promotion to allow grantees to receive recognition for their work.
+The Foundation emphasises humility as a core organisational value, intentionally refraining from self-promotion to allow grantees to receive recognition for their work.

 Application Process & Timeline